 About a year ago, I sneered that there was nothing “authentically skinhead” about owning a genuine Crombie.
 With no small amount of inverted snobbery, I suggested there was no point in getting one unless you were an “MP, diplomat or KGB agent“.
 Well, that was before I had one.
-Since then, I have sussed an unbelievable bargain for a black ‘retro coat’ by Crombie in mint condition.
-Now I think real Crombies are the dog’s bollocks and an absolute must-have.”
-Whereas I once scoffed at the 4-Skins’ sarcastic putdown, “I wear a cheap crombie, and that’s about all”, now I sing along with conviction.
+Since then, I have sussed an unbelievable bargain for a black Crombie Retro Coat in mint condition.
+Now I think real Crombies are the dog’s bollocks.
+Whereas I once scoffed at the 4-Skins’ sarcastic putdown, “I wear a cheap crombie, and that’s about all”, today I sing along with conviction.

 Having reached crombie nirvana, so to speak, I shall celebrate with this little feature.
 Given that the Torygraph already printed a decent general history of the Crombie a few years ago, I will focus on the skinhead angle, while also incorporating my own experience with different variations of the coat.

 First things first.
 In his famous fashion notebook found at the end of Nick Knight’s ‘Skinhead’ book of 1982, Jim Ferguson makes the following claim: